 The XK-5 came with some very distinctive features, though the main body would resemble a conventional airframe for transonic and trans-atmospheric flight.
 Adding to the maneuverability of an already light airframe were a striking set of semi-balanced, forward-swept wings.
 More dramatic were the weapon systems stored at the end of its extent.
 A pair of bulbous wingtip pods each contained a compact (and hot, and expensive) KWF-3S pulsed point defense light laser turret.
 Another remarkable set of conformal weapon casings sit upon the upper fuselage, containing the fighter’s primary armament of two KWF-8M long-range sniper laser cannons.

 Such peripheral features would of course require strengthened internal frameworks for the aerofoil in particular, and here the Sibyleans used their mastery of materials science and thermodynamics to great effect.
 A complex system of alloys, strategically placed about the craft, kept the aerofoils pliable under the added load of wingtip turrets.
-The mounts for these light Close-in Directed Energy Weapons are fascinating from a technical perspective in that they serve triple duty as an RCS blister and also as a vortex-reducing winglet.
+The mounts for these light off-bore Directed Energy Weapons are fascinating from a technical perspective in that they serve triple duty as an RCS blister and also as a vortex-reducing winglet.
 (Interestingly, the RCS plumbing is configured in such a way to allow for limited emergency cooling of these turrets.)

 The flow-optimized structure of the air intakes curtailed much additional structural weakness in this aspect, and in any case the aerofoils were made a bit thicker to compensate, the additional parasitic drag presenting a minimal and acceptable downside for the vessel’s new engine cluster to power through.
 Delicate mass balancing helped to minimize the twisting motions undergone by the complex load on these wings.